tsuyusk/go-barber/README.md

   # Install dependencies
   npm install

+  # If You are on IOS,
+  cd ios
+  pod install

   # Install the mobile version
   npm run android / npm run ios
 ```

-**If the mobile version does not work, You might have to replace the baseURL in appgobarber/src/services/api.ts for 'http://[your-ipv4-here]:3333'**
+**If the mobile version does not work, You might have to replace the ipv4 in appgobarber/src/services/api.ts for your ipv4**

 Made with 💜 by tsuyusk